- Attraction Seating

 There is generally no wait unless Captain EO just let out.

 ImageWorks! can be lots of fun, especially if it is not crowded.
 Be sure to stop by the Email center and send home a postcard of yourself, Imagination Styled!

 Be sure to check out the fountains outside the pavilion.

-The What If Labs are a great place for kids to run around, touch things and get out some energy.
+The ImageWorks is a great place for kids to run around, touch things and get out some energy.

 Be sure you read the Touring Tips (above) regarding things that may frighten children.

 The Gift Shop immediately following the ImageWorks has computer-generated photos taken with Disney Characters.There is plenty of Figment merchandise in the form of mugs, T-shirts, key chains etc as well as Imagination Institute merchandise.
 Occassionally you can find something with Dreamfinder on it as well.
 There are also some unusual etched Lucite gifts here -- the images they can etch into the material are really quite impressive!
 There are a number of Instant Photo booths where, for a price, you can make your own Epcot Passport, Photo-ID Badge for the Imagination Institute, or picture postcards to send to friends and family!